Adria oil pipeline: History

 In 1968, the route from Bakar through Hungary to Bratislava was decided.
-On 7 May 1968, Czechoslovakia signed a memorandum with Iran called for the supply of 15 to 20 million tonnes over a 10 year period, beginning in 1970.
-By August 1968 an agreement between the Yugoslav, Hungarian and Czechoslovak participants was reached on the joint construction of the Bakar-Sisak-Hungary pipeline.
-A joint enterprise was to be created for the construction and operation of the pipeline.
-The pipeline was to go into operation early in 1971.
+On May 7, 1968, Czechoslovakia signed a memorandum with Iran calling for the supply of 15 to 20 million tonnes over a 10-year period beginning in 1970.
+By August 1968, an agreement between the Yugoslav, Hungarian, and Czechoslovak stakeholders was reached on the joint construction of the Bakar-Sisak-Hungary pipeline.
+A joint enterprise was created for the construction and operation of the pipeline, which went into operation early in 1971.

-At the end of 1968, Austria become tied into the Trieste-Ingolstadt pipeline and lost its interest to the Adria pipeline.
-Hungary, Czechoslovakia and Poland became more interested about the expansion of Druzhba pipeline and construction of the Trieste-Vienna-Budapest pipeline.
-Also disagreement between the Yugoslav companies rose as HENA and Energoinvest preferred the Ploče-Sarajevo-Bosanski Brod route.
+At the end of 1968, Austria invested in the Trieste-Ingolstadt pipeline and lost interest in the development of the Adria pipeline.
+Hungary, Czechoslovakia, and Poland became more interested in the expansion of Druzhba pipeline and construction of the Trieste-Vienna-Budapest pipeline.
+Disagreement between the Yugoslav companies arose as HENA and Energoinvest preferred the Ploče-Sarajevo-Bosanski Brod route.

 In 1968, a dispute was raised concerning the quality of the large-diameter pipes delivered by Czechoslovakia for the eastern branch of the pipeline.
 API-5Lx pipes with diameter of 16 in were produced by the NHG Kunčice rolling mill of Czechoslovakia.
-Yugoslav partners claimed that these pipes were not calibrated on the ends according to API specifications.
-In addition handling with improper loading equipment and shipment between Bratislava and Osijek on improperly adapted ships resulted in damage to many pipe-ends, which meant that welding frequently could not be carried out on the site.
-This led to higher production costs.
-The Bosanski Brod–Vukovar section was put into trial operation on 29 April 1969.
+Yugoslav partners claimed that these pipe ends were not calibrated according to API specifications.
+In addition, improper loading equipment and shipment between Bratislava and Osijek on improperly adapted ships resulted in damage to many pipe ends.
+Welding frequently could not be carried out on site and production costs rose.
+A trial run of the Bosanski Brod–Vukovar section was carried out on April 29, 1969.

-In 1969, the Yugoslav oil company Naftagas (now Naftna Industrija Srbije), the Czechoslovak enterprise Hidrostav, and the United States engineering company Bechtel signed an agreement on joint engineering planning of the Adriatic link and the northern branch.
+In 1969, the Yugoslav oil company Naftagas (now Naftna Industrija Srbije), the Czechoslovak enterprise Hidrostav, and the United States engineering company Bechtel signed an agreement on jointly engineering the planning of the Adriatic link and the northern branch.
 In October 1969, it was agreed that the northern branch of Adria pipeline would be operational by the beginning of 1974.
-The total capacity was given as 17 million tonnes annually, with Yugoslavia receiving 10 million, Czechoslovakia 5 million and Hungary and Poland 2 million tonnes each.
-It was also agreed to extend the northern branch to Poland.
+The total capacity was planned to be 17 million tonnes annually, with Yugoslavia receiving 10 million, Czechoslovakia getting 5 million, and Hungary and Poland acquiring 2 million tonnes each.
+It was also agreed that the northern branch of the pipeline would extend to Poland.